Updated 08/03/2020, 8:00am

 Our office is open for the full range of appointment needs.
 We are continuously improving our COVID-19 mitigation strategy.
 With the support and compliance of our patient family, we feel that the Arbor office is one of the safest in the Triangle.

 Be aware of our two most important policies:

-- Patients ONLY in our office — no children or guests.
+- Patients ONLY in our office — no children, spouses, partners, or guests.
 (Limited exceptions below)

-- On May 11th, all patients must wear a mask or face covering while in our office — no exceptions.
-You must bring your own; we do not have enough supplies to provide masks to patients.
+- Everyone must wear a mask or face covering while in our office — no exceptions.
+Wear your mask over your mouth and nose.
+You must bring your own; we do not have enough supplies to provide masks to every patient.
 Although we will try to maintain safe physical distancing practices, you will unavoidably come into contact with staff members and other patients.
 Let us all protect one another!

 - Our care spaces, waiting rooms, restrooms, and door handles are regularly sanitized for your protection.